Alabama

 |

 The voter statement on each absentee ballot must be signed by the voter under penalty of perjury.
-The voter must also provide verification of registration or a copy of a photo ID with the returned absentee ballot.
+The voter must also provide verification of registration, which can be a copy of a photo ID, a current utility bill, bank statement, government check, paycheck or other government document that shows the name and address of the voter, with the returned absentee ballot.
 If the county board of election commissioners determines that the absentee application and the voter's statement do not compare as to name, residential voting address, date of birth, and signature, the absentee ballot shall not be counted.

 |